 I recognize in policing some of the same dilemmas as in education.
 Both institutions can only work if the population they serve cedes to them authority.
 They build about themselves a myth of being impartial experts who are run by laws and regulation, while hiding that inside they’re actually run by strings of discretionary choices often made in situational haste and riddled with missteps.
 After all, no rules cover every situation and no plans every contingency, and it is the fallible discretion of individuals that must fill those gaps.
 Like the police force, the education system used to recourse to violence upon the students to patch over any threats to their authority.
 We’ve now tied the educational system’s hands on recoursing to violence, forcing them to work upstream on the problem and preempt the conflict by solidifying their own skills and competence.
 No, there’s not a solution to every problem yet, but we’ve forced a great deal of problem solving to happen and have made a better education system for it.
 Meanwhile, we’ve given the police force wider and freer berth to administer violence at their own discretion.
 It hasn’t forced the police to address why they are losing the goodwill required to make their work effective, but only enabled them to double down on the flaws that are undermining the faith of the community.
 Even that police chaplain who I knew had to dance a line of holding the trust of the force he served while he was still technically a civilian whose job was to be sympathetic to civilians.
 Instead of repairing relations with the public and striving for the Andy Griffith ideal of public servants who know and love the community they’re serving, the police have more and more categorized and trained their own minds to see the public as an enemy.
 You hide from the public your messes.
 You show the enemy no weakness.

 However, the first missing ingredient was the lack of concern shown for the wellfare of the collapsed drunk, who had hit his head and was audibly confused and whimpering.
 There was no inspection of his head or question as to his hurt as far as I saw.
 Instead, the officer conspicuously started shouting a narrative of things that accounted for his own discretionary choice of action.
 Such shouting was conspicuous because it surely wasn’t for the drunk’s benefit, and its appearance in the dialogue was delayed.
 And then the later officer on the phone from the same police force (not an external organization) who was processing the case –not deciding the case, but merely collating the information– did everything in his polite and formal dialogue to hold his version of events unquestionable and to negate my validity as a source.
-Instead of questioning the strength of the large cop’s violence upon the small drunk, there was instead the wall presented that this drunk had made some gesture against the cop and the assertion that the cop’s response was “appropriate.”
 I came away from the experience feeling that I had been categorized as the enemy who created paperwork over the wellfare and handling of a mere drunk, who surely only filed this complaint for nothing short of discrediting and destroying the career of an honest competent officer.
 The inappropriate discretionary use of violence by the officer?
 Hide it with words.
 Hide it with closed ranks.
 Hide the query by neutralizing the only witness who dared to file.
 Hide the evidence where no non-loyal team members can see it.
 Stand by the narrative that any level of reactionary force is “appropriate.”

 And another chip in the trust required for policing to work has been wrought.